-In 2012, IPM and MTN will begin long-term safety and efficacy studies of the dapivirine ring, as part of IPM's dapivirine ring licensure program.
+In 2012, IPM and MTN began long-term safety and efficacy studies of the dapivirine ring, as part of IPM's Dapivirine Ring Licensure Program.

 Expanding Manufacturing Capacity

 IPM selected QPharma, a contract developer and pharmaceuticals manufacturer with more than 35 years manufacturing experience based in Malmö, Sweden, to produce the thousands of dapivirine vaginal rings needed for the two Phase III clinical trials and several smaller safety studies that comprise IPM’s Dapivirine Ring Licensure Program.

 Highly specialized equipment is needed to manufacture the dapivirine ring.
 Because this machinery is not readily available, IPM purchased it for our manufacturing partner.